threatgrid/ctia/README.md

 You can jump to the [Developer](#Developer) section to see instructions on how to run elasticsearch and other optional supporting tools using Docker.
-CTIA can use Kafka, Redis and ES to push stream of events.
+CTIA may use Kafka, Redis and ES to push events.

 #### Purging ES Stores

-Using an uberjar you can purge all the ES Stores with this command:
+Using an uberjar build you can purge all the ES Stores with this command:

 `java -cp ctia.jar:resources:. clojure.main -m ctia.task.purge-es-stores`